arnav-aggarwal/react-boilerplate-setup/README.md

 npm i -D autoprefixer babel-core babel-loader babel-preset-latest babel-preset-react css-loader less less-loader postcss-loader raw-loader style-loader webpack
 ```

+From npm scripts, remove the `start` script and the comma at the end of the `test` script.
 To the beginning of npm scripts, add:
 ```
     "start": "node server.js --inspect",
     "start-watch": "nodemon server.js --inspect",